collective/collective.geotransform/README.txt

 http://www.alistapart.com/articles/gracefulemailobfuscation/

-collective.geo uses plone.transformchain to transform the response output from Zope before it reaches your browser.
+collective.geotransform uses plone.transformchain to transform the response output from Zope before it reaches your browser.
 It searches for all "mailto:" occurences inside the response and transform them into encoded harmless links.
 This codification is done via a simple base64 encoding, but enough to fool a spam robot.
 This is the form of the encoded mail link: